elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 UserProfile.changeset(profile, %{online: true, visibility: :public})
 ```

-Now, when you want to update the UserProfile within a User struct, you will pass the changeset operation down to the UserProfile via the `cast_embed/3` function.
+Meanwhile, the User changeset function can require it's own validations without worrying about the details of the UserProfile changes because it can pass that responsibility to UserProfile via `cast_embed/3`.
+A validation failure in an embed will cause the parent changeset to be invalid, even if the parent changeset itself had no errors.

 ```elixir
 defmodule User do